 3. Rotate and Balance Tires

 When it comes to taking care of your wheels, checking tire pressure is relatively straightforward and something you should be able to do on your own.
-However, rotating and balancing your tires is a task best left to the pros.
+However, wheel and tire services like, rotating and balancing your tires is a task best left to the pros.

 Imbalanced wheels will cause misalignment and wear down the tires much quicker than usual.
 Therefore, it’s wise to take your car to the mechanic when you feel odd vibrations or shaking.